 I went out for a run.

-Little by little gained momentum and before I knew it I completed my first circuit.
+I gradually gained momentum and completed my first circuit before I knew it.
 Halfway into the second circuit, I saw a snail on the running track and a red Coca-Cola cap lying sideways.
-Although there was grass just a step away, the snail was slowly making her way across the track with her fine tentacles sticking out.
+Although there was grass just a step away, the snail was slowly making her way across the track with her delicate tentacles sticking out.
 She looked just like me: on her evening mission to go for a run to vent thoughts and feelings.
 I thought to myself that this was not typical of snails...
 But who knows...?
 After I finished a dozen circuits I noticed that the snail had moved forward one meter and still looked agile.
 After completing twenty circuits I told myself to stop and, as I approached my fellow runner, I looked with admiration at the distance of nearly two meters she had “run”.

 On my way home I was overtaken by a sense of joy.